Royal Chapel of the Treasure of St. Januarius: Painted decoration

-Architectural and Sculptural Contributions
+Architectural and sculptural contributions

 The design of the chapel was entrusted to the Theatine priest and architect Francesco Grimaldi, who had been active in designing other churches including the church of Santa Maria della Sapienza, the Basilica of San Paolo Maggiore, and the church of Sant'Andrea delle Dame.To complete the chapel of San Gennaro, several buildings were demolished, including some houses, some chapels, and the small church of Sant'Andrea.
 The chapel has a Greek cross plan with a dome.

 In the interior, Francesco Solimena created the porphyry altar (1667) that frames the silver front (1692–1695) by Giovan Domenico Vinaccia.
 Behind the altar, two niches with silver doors donated by Charles II of Spain in 1667 guard the vials of the blood of San Gennaro.
-The reliquary bust of Saint Gennaro in gold and silver was made by three goldsmiths Provençal, and donated by Charles II in 1305.
+The reliquary bust of Saint Gennaro in gold and silver was made by three Provençal goldsmiths, and donated by Charles II in 1305.
 The largest bronze sculptures, including a St Peter and Paul flanking the entrance, were made by Giuliano Finelli, a student of Bernini.
-The chapel's marble decoration began in 1610 under plans of Grimaldi, and completed under the direction of Christopher Monterosso.
+The chapel's marble decoration began in 1610 under plans of Grimaldi, and was completed under the direction of Christopher Monterosso.
 The brass gates of the chapel were designed by Cosimo Fanzago in 1630 replacing the one built by Giovanni Giacomo Conforto in 1628.

 There are also fifty-four reliquary busts, all in all silver.
 The frescoes are by Domenichino, Lanfranco and Ribera.